 Anglesey Archives is situated on Llangefni industrial estate.

-You are able to use a digital camera in the Archive, but a charge is made to people taking advantage of this service.
+You are able to use a digital camera in Anglesey Record Office, but a charge is made to people taking advantage of this service.
 Some documents cannot be photographed because they are fragile and easily damaged.

 Laptops are permitted in the Archive, but no electrical sockets are provided.